A second-order fully-balanced structure-preserving variational discretization scheme for the Cahn-Hilliard Navier-Stokes system: Proof of Theorem : Part 1

 \section{Proof of Theorem~\ref{thm:fulldisk}: Part~1}

 The aim of this section is to establish the error bounds \eqref{eq:con_res_1}.
-This is accomplished by splitting into projection errors and discrete errors, and then estimating both contributions by standard interpolation error bounds and a problem dependent discrete stability estimate.
+This is accomplished by splitting into projection errors and discrete errors, and then estimating both contributions by appropriate interpolation error bounds and a nonlinear discrete stability estimate.
 The verification of some technical details is provided in the appendix.